 Cannes shore trip

-includes a private vehicle and driver.
+includes a private vehicle and driver-guide.
 When you meet your driver you discuss the places you wish to visit and they help arrange the stops accordingly.
 Have a look at our suggested possibilites.
-With six hours you can typically visit three towns.
+With six hours you can typically visit three towns, of if you wish to sit for a relaxing lunch, we recommend only two towns.

 Antibes and Cap d'Antibes is considered the most exclusive area of the Cote d'Azur.
 A stop here would allow you to see the private port of billionaires and walk past their massive luxurious yachts.
 You can take a stroll on 16th Century ramparts along the sea side and pick up souvenirs in the local covered Provencal market.
 The Chateau Grimaldi holds the Picasso Museum and was once his painting studio.